-Earlobe Repair Greenwich
+Earlobe Repair Connecticut

 Are your earlobes saggy, deflated, or even torn?
 At Elsa Raskin, MD, we offer a variety of earlobe treatments, including non-invasive dermal fillers for earlobes and earlobe repair surgery.
 Earlobe repair surgery, also known as lobuloplasty, is a reconstructive plastic surgery procedure that is designed to restore the appearance of earlobes.
 Whether your earlobes have sagged or torn, earlobe rejuvenation is the perfect solution to restore their shape and aesthetic appearance.
 Elsa Raskin, M.D. in Greenwich, CT is a skilled facial plastic surgeon, offering earlobe repair to help you feel content with your earlobes.

 The anatomy of the earlobe